Tray Platform / Standard/Best Practices / API limits and queue management / Data storage queue

 Note that the index is 0 - each time you are processing the first (earliest) entry in the list and deleting from data storage, ready to process the next.

+The data storage limit under a single key is 400kb so if you are processing massive amounts of data you should be aware that data storage might get overloaded.
+In which case we recommend either using a CSV queue, or Amazon SQS.
 When consuming a lot of data you should set the scheduled trigger interval as close to the minimum of 1 minute as possible, wiithout exceeding your rate limit

 Note that some records might come in to Google Sheets slightly out of order.
 This is due to the rate at which they are being sent from Workflow 1 and received by the Workflow 2 webhook.
 This illustrates that, even if you implement a FIFO queue, you are still at the mercy of the order in which requests are sent by the source service